 4. Spirited competition is good for business.

-5. If you love your work, you will do it the best you can and people will catch the passion from you.
+5. If you love your work, people will catch the passion from you.

 6. Share your profits with all your associates.